Category: Chart and Graphics

 Reference

-Histogram: a Useful Graphical Representation of Data
+Histogram Graph: Useful Graphical Representation of Data

 A histogram is very similar to the bar chart for a frequency distribution based on quantitative data showing the distribution of qualitative data.
-It is a useful graphical representation of data which helps to visualize the distribution of data.
+It is a useful graphical representation of data that helps to visualize the distribution of data.

-The histogram is constructed from the grouped data by taking the class boundaries (not class limits) along the x-axis and the corresponding frequencies along the y-axis.
-For ungrouped data, we have to form the grouped frequency distribution before making a histogram.
-The Histogram consists of a set of bars (like bar chart) but these bars are adjacent to each other and the height of bars is proportional to the frequency associated with respective classes.
 The area of each rectangle represented the respective class frequencies.
 When the class intervals are equal, the rectangles all have the same width and their heights directly represent the class frequencies.
-For the case in which class-intervals are not all equal, the height of the rectangle (bar) over an unequal class-interval, is to be adjusted because it is area and not the height that measures frequency.
-This means that the height of a rectangle must be proportionally decreased if the length of the corresponding class-interval increases.
-For example, if the length of a class-interval becomes double, then the height of the rectangle is to be halved so that area, being the fundamental property of the rectangle of a histogram remains unchanged.
-This sort of rescaling is necessary to observe the correct pattern of distribution.
+For the case in which class intervals are not all equal, the height of the rectangle (bar) over an unequal class interval, is to be adjusted because it is area and not the height that measures frequency.
+This means that the height of a rectangle must be proportionally decreased if the length of the corresponding class interval increases.

 An alternative to the histogram is kernel density estimation, which uses a kernel to smooth samples.
 This will construct a smooth probability density function, which will, in general, more accurately reflect the underlying variable.